Top 5 Surprising Public Liability Claims Faced by Businesses

 5. Concerts Are Too Loud

 In 2010, a woman attended a Justin Bieber concert and complained it was too loud.
-She sued the concert organiser for $9.2million, claiming she obtained hearing damage.
+She sued the concert organiser for $ 9.2 million, claiming she obtained hearing damage.
 Luckily, the concert company won the case due to the absurd claim.
-Unfortunately, not every business may be as lucky and may have to pay some settlement cost.
+Unfortunately, not every business may be as lucky and may have to pay some settlement costs.

 Why Does Every Business Need Public Liability Insurance?

-Additionally, there are many more serious examples of public liability claims that can ruin a business and may be the business’s fault.
+Additionally, there are many more serious examples of public liability claims that can ruin a business.
 Such claims can cost the business millions and an ongoing case that may shut down a business.
-With public liability insurance, the impact is highly reduced, allowing the business to recover from the damage.
+With insurance, the impact is highly reduced, allowing the business to recover from the damage.

-Furthermore, Not everyone thinks logically, and these people could affect the business, so it is better to have public liability insurance to be safe.
+Not everyone thinks logically, so it is better to have public liability insurance to be safe.